igrek51/raspberry-looper/README.md

 Audio track looper running on Raspberry Pi for playing multi-instrumental songs on your own.
-You can record and play tracks using physical buttons and LEDs as well as web application through WiFi, which provides more advanced functions.
+You can record and play tracks using physical buttons and LEDs as well as a web application through WiFi, which provides more advanced functions.

 ## Features